Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/example-screens.md

 - Summarize Sales Pitch: will condence the page content into a sales pitch
 - Spell-check: Will suggest the text in textarea without any spelling errors

-You can add your most commonly used prompts for quick and easy access
+You can add your most commonly used prompts for quick and easy access.
+See [Shortcuts Guide](./shortcuts.md) for a complete list of built-in shortcuts, usage examples, and how to create custom shortcuts.

 | ![Epicweb Optimizely AIAssistant-shorcuts](https://github.com/Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/assets/9716195/bce3581f-0039-45b5-8fc1-b9ec8705d5a0) |
 |-|